 Curveship is a system for automatic narrative variation: It can relate the same underlying events in different ways, expressing the same content via different narrative discourses.
 Curveship can tell events out of order, as with flashback.
 It can designate different characters as the narrator or narratee (the one telling or the one to whom the narrative is told), and, for instance, can tell the story from a standpoint before, during, or after the events themselves.

 Curveship-py, the original system with (in 2019) slight changes to work in Python 3, is an interactive fiction system that provides a world model (of actors, items, rooms, and events) while also modeling the narrative discourse, so that the narration and description of the simulated world can change.
 This system also has a parser, and can accept typed input from a player.
-This system is in version 0.6, and has been used for several research and creative projects.
+This system is in version 0.6, and has been used for several research and creative projects, but is not being actively updated or maintained.

 Curveship-js has its own underlying representation of a storyworld (with actors, things, places, and events) and is intended to implement narrative variation online.
 It does not include all the aspects of an interactive fiction simulated world (testing to see if a door is locked or unlocked, for instance), and it also lacks a parser.
 It can, however, be used to tell the same underlying story in different ways, which was the main point of the original Curveship project.
-It is currently (2019) in a very preliminary state, incomplete and with known bugs (pronominalization is very crudely done, for instance): This is version 0.2.
+It is currently (2021) in a preliminary, pre-release state, but available: This is version 0.4.1.

 Narrative variation means telling the same underlying events in different ways.
 It's a nice trick that writers and other storytellers have employed very effectively for thousands of years.
 Just as typical IF systems can model a fictional world, Curveship can apply different narrative styles—automatically, in a way that that an interactive fiction author determines and programs.
 Curveship can tell the following (non-interactive) story: